mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * Verify that the tree hash of the ratchet tree matches the `tree_hash` field in GroupInfo.

-  * For each non-empty parent node, verify that exactly one of the node's children are non-empty and have the hash of this node set as their `parent_hash` value (if the child is another parent) or has a `parent_hash` field in the LeafNode containing the same value (if the child is a leaf).
-If either of the node's children is empty, and in particular does not have a parent hash, then its respective children's `parent_hash` values have to be considered instead.
+  * For each non-empty parent node, verify that it is "parent-hash valid", as described in {{verifying-parent-hashes}}.

   * For each non-empty leaf node, validate the LeafNode as described in
     {{leaf-node-validation}}.

+  * For each non-empty parent node, verify that each entry in the node's `unmerged_leaves` represents a non-blank leaf node that is a descendant of the parent node.

 * Identify a leaf whose LeafNode is identical to the one in the KeyPackage.
 If no such field exists, return an